joelspi97/movie-finder/README.md

 # Movie-finder project

-This is a React project that was made just for fun and practice.
+This is a React project made just for fun and practice.

-To build it I used the following:
+To build it I'm using the following:
 * TypeScript
 * Redux (+ Thunk)
 * Bootstrap
 * Sass

-This project was made with the [Open Movie Database API](http://www.omdbapi.com/).
+This project was made with [TMDb API](https://www.themoviedb.org/).